 You can retrieve your electronic I-94 record online from a U.S. Customs and Border Protection (CBP) website.
-Use the following procedure to find your electronic I-94 record.
+Generally, this is a simple process.
+However, we have some troubleshooting tips when a standard search for your I-94 record generates no results.
+Start by using the following procedure to find your electronic I-94 record.

 Go to https://i94.cbp.dhs.gov/ to access your I-94 record.
 After entering the required information, you’ll be able to view your electronic I-94 records similar to the screen shot below.